jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 # seabird data begins in 2012; duplicates are often due to seabird files not being restarted each morning
 seabird.db( DS="load", Y=p$seabird.yToload )

-# minilog data series "begins" in 1999
+# minilog data series "begins" in 1999  .. no longer used ..
 minilog.db( DS="load", Y=p$minilog.yToload )

 # netmind data series "begins" in 1998